Before getting vaccinated

 Can I choose which vaccine I receive?

 No. Recipients will receive the vaccine offered to them when they attend a vaccination clinic.
-Both vaccines are highly effective and safe.
+All of the vaccines are highly effective and safe.
+The best vaccine is the one that is available to you.
+People are urged to take whatever shot they can, as soon as it’s available.

-How long do I have to wait between the first and second dose of the COVID-19 vaccine?
+How long do I have to wait between the first and second dose of the COVID-19 vaccine for Pfizer and Moderna?

 After getting vaccinated

-What should I do if I experience symptoms after receiving a COVID-19 vaccine, such as fever and body aches?
+What should I do if I experience symptoms after receiving a COVID-19 vaccine?

 If you have any significant pain or discomfort, talk to your healthcare provider, who may recommend over-the-counter medicine, such as ibuprofen or acetaminophen.
 To reduce pain and discomfort where you got the shot apply a clean, cool, wet washcloth over the area, and use or exercise your arm.
 To reduce discomfort from fever, drink plenty of fluids and dress lightly.
 In most cases, discomfort from fever or pain is normal, but contact your healthcare provider if: